ethanpil/gravityforms-reject-disposable-emails/readme.txt

 = I dont see any settings or options! =

-There arent any!
+There aren't any!

 = How to I enable it? =

-If the plugins system has it on then its working.
+If its enabled on the plugins page of youw WordPress admin, then its working.

 = Where did you get the list of domains? =